camp0/aiengine/README.md

 Using AIEngine
 ---------------

-To use AIEngine just execute the binary aiengine:
+To use AIEngine just execute the binary aiengine or use the python binding.

 	luis@luis-xps:~/c++/aiengine/src$ ./aiengine -h
-	iaengine 0.4
+	iaengine 0.5
 	Mandatory arguments:
 	  -I [ --interface ] arg            Sets the network interface.
 	  -P [ --pcapfile ] arg             Sets the pcap file or directory with pcap